EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 14. MailChimp Form Widget in the Sidebar on Live Website
 15. Editor Button to easily add Forms to Page and Posts
 16. MailChimp Form on a Page on Live Website
-17. *New* Additional Form Settings
+17. Additional Form Settings
-18. *New* Inline Form on a Page on Live Website
+18. Inline Form on a Page on Live Website

 == Other Notes ==